Making these five-minute poached eggs is easy; you don't need a special poacher.

 The best way to vary this recipe is to use different seasonings for the eggs.
 If you want to try something other than salt and pepper, you can sprinkle the eggs with garlic powder and/or smoked paprika.
 You can also season them with hot sauce.

-Using an egg poacher for the stovetop or microwave is the easiest.
-I own a stovetop poacher and use it frequently.
-It's the best way to poach several eggs at once.
+You can use an egg poacher for the stovetop or microwave.
+A stovetop poacher is the best way to poach several eggs at once.
 But if you don't own a poacher, using a saucepan is entirely doable.
 It's simply a matter of technique.

 The recipe (and video) below will show you how to poach eggs in a saucepan with boiling water, vinegar, and a whisk.
 The vinegar helps the egg white congeal - that's its only purpose.
 Don't worry - it doesn't give the eggs a vinegary taste.